Last updated on January 1st, 2023 at 05:50 pm

 However, the one video that has literally had everyone gasping in astonishment is his 500-rep Navy Seal Burpee workout.

-This took him a total of 1 hour and 50 minutes to complete.
+This took him approximately 1 hour and 50 minutes to complete.

 You will note that Iron Wolf’s workout (and the correct version) involves running on the spot in-between every rep.